cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Agent Smith is better than you.
 - Answer the damn question
 - Ok ur boring
+- Why are you doing this to me
 - Are you going to answer my question ??
 - Bro, what wrong with you nah
 - Bt you not answering me